Christine Keller, M.A., M.S.Ed., Executive Director

 Justin Ellis, Education Services

-Justin is a college Sophmore at SUNY College at Old Westbury majoring in Adolescent Education / Social Studies and will embark on a masters in Special Education.
-He is a member of the SUNY Old Westbury Honors College.
+Justin is a sophmore at SUNY College at Old Westbury majoring in Adolescent Education / Social Studies and will embark on a masters in Special Education.
+He is a member of the SUNY College at Old Westbury Honors College.
 Justin has a passion for history and enjoys sharing his appreciation and knowledge of history with others.
 He is a member of the Sullivan County Historical Society and Friends of Rock Hall in Lawrence.
 Justin joined The Children’s Sangha through SUNY Old Westbury’s Community Action, Learning and Leadership (CALL) program during Spring 2017.
 He has been serving as a peer mentor and group leader for participants in our Project Stewardship program for young adults (workshops, outings and volunteer experiences).
 He was also a key organizer for our 2e Movie/Panel – Community Education Event – Spring 2017 and assisted at the TECA (Twice Exceptional Children’s Advocacy) Conference – Fall 2017.
 Justin has contributed to The Children’s Sangha with an article he has written: “Timeline and Local Education History Reflection” recounting the history of education with background information related to schools of the Bellmores.
 He hopes that through this article he is able to pass on knowledge about our local history and community while raising awareness about some of the current issues in our education system today.
-Justin will continue his work with The Children’s Sangha in Education Services and by assisting with development of Long Island History in Your Own Backyard which includes a monthly project with the Wantagh Preservation Society who is one of our community partners.
+Justin will continue his work with The Children’s Sangha in Education Services and with the development of Long Island History in Your Own Backyard which includes a monthly project with the Wantagh Preservation Society who is one of our community partners.
 We are grateful for the inspiration and passion Justin has brought to The Children’s Sangha.
 His high spirits, interpersonal skills and knowledge are valued by many!